Your first moon base is challenging

 terminal is completed.

 Exit the rocket.
-The air inside all buildings is breathable without an
+The air inside all building sites is breathable

 environment suit.
 Pick up the crates.
 Get back into the rocket.